vnjuguna/javaspark-week-three/README.md

 - GIT and GITHUB
 - PostgreSQL
 - IntelliJ
--
+- CSS

 ## Complete Setup Instructions
 - Git clone https://github.com/vnjuguna/javaspark-week-three.git
-- Open the cloned Code on Vs Code
+- Open the cloned Code on IntelliJ
-- Run with ...
+- To install the database do the following:
+  1.Launch postgres

+  2.Type in psql

+  Run these commands

+3. CREATE DATABASE wildlifesightings;

+4. \c wildlifesightings;
+5. Copy the commands from the db.sql tile.

 ## BDD
 - Ranger Input of the Animal Sighting
 - Ranger reports whether the animal is endangered or not.